 Of course, the adoption of the AMP standard has a monetization goal.
 Otherwise, Google would not have participated in the open source project.
-Their goal is to ensure effective ad monetization on the mobile web while embracing a user-centric approach.
-So, regarding formats and integration, they aim to provide support for a comprehensive range of ad formats, ad networks and technologies that ensure ads in AMP files are fast, safe, compelling and efficient for users.
+Their goal is to ensure effective and monetization on the mobile web while embracing a user-centric approach.
+So, regarding formats and integration, they aim to provide support for a comprehensive range of ad formats, ad networks, and technologies that ensure ads in AMP files are fast, safe, compelling and efficient for users.

 Business owners need to know the uplift from the early adoption of the new feature (AMP pages) and what are the implications if they don’t go for it.